Joanna Lohman: Personal life

 Lohman married Melodie George in Washington, D.C., in September 2021.
 George works for the United States Chamber of Commerce.
 In August 2022, Lohman announced on Instagram that that couple was expecting their first child in December.

 From 2010 to 2015, while playing for the Philadelphia Independence, Lohman was in a relationship with Philadelphia teammate and English international Lianne Sanderson.
 The couple moved to Spain together and founded JoLi Academy, a training centre for young female footballers in India.

 Lohman helped launch an organization called GO!
 Athletes that aims to encourage schools to create safer spaces for lesbian, gay, transgender, bisexual and questioning athletes.
-She is an out and proud athlete who wants to inspire and advocate for equality.

 In February 2015 Lohman was confirmed to be in a relationship with Lucy Keener from Baltimore, which lasted until August 2016.

 During the 2016 NWSL offseason, Lohman traveled to Botswana to run a U.S. State Department program called "Girl Power", using the shared experience of sport to promote gender equality.

 Lohman is vice president of Tenant Consulting, LLC, a commercial real estate firm in the Washington metropolitan area.
 She helped create the first "carbon neutral calculator" for office buildings, resulting in an invitation to meet former Vice President Al Gore.